UBC-MDS/DSCI-532_2025_3_QuantaTrack/reports/m2_reflection.md

 The dashboard is fully interactive, with the sector filter controlling all charts.
 This ensures that when users select a sector, all visualizations and the table update accordingly, offering a cohesive view of market data.
-Additionally, a **Stock Screener Table** presents key financial data for NASDAQ 100 companies (e.g., market cap, weight, YTD return, etc.) and allows users to filter results by ticker or company name.
+Additionally, a stock screener table presents key financial data for NASDAQ 100 companies (e.g., market cap, weight, YTD return, etc.) and allows users to filter results by ticker or company name.

 ## Parts Done Differently